 I offer one-to-one person-centered counselling in a confidential, supportive and non-judgmental space, where you can explore and express any difficult and distressing feelings you may be experiencing in life.
 I specialise in Bereavement, anxiety and depression.

 Counselling is life enhancing as you begin to learn more about your patterns of behaviour and what has led you to where you find yourself today.
 As you grow in self-awareness you become better at managing life’s ups and downs.

 How does counselling work?

-There are many different answers to this question.
-In my opinion, counselling works when it offers you a relationship in which you feel safe enough to express yourself to enable you to reframe how you view yourself and your life.
+In my opinion, counselling works best when it offers you a relationship in which you feel safe enough to express yourself to enable you to reframe how you view yourself and your life.
 The counselling relationship is unlike any other.
 I believe a therapeutic counselling relationship is one where you feel:

 - that the counsellor is warm, genuine and invested in you as a person